SinisterRectus/Discordia/README.md

 **[Discord](https://discordapp.com/)** is a free, multi-platform, voice and text client designed for gamers.

-**[Luvit](https://luvit.io)** provides an asynchronous I/O environment for Lua, similar that of [Node.js](https://nodejs.org/en/).
+**[Luvit](https://luvit.io)** provides an asynchronous I/O environment for Lua, similar to that of [Node.js](https://nodejs.org/en/).

-This library provides an object-oriented environment for developing Discord bots or clients using Lua.
+This library provides an object-oriented environment for developing Discord bots using Lua.
 Coroutines are used internally for asynchronous operations, while emitters and callbacks are used for event handling.

 Join the [Discord API server](https://discord.gg/0SBTUU1wZTWVpm07) to discuss Discordia and other Discord libraries!